 St Martin's church, set in the very heart of Brighton, now sharing the dedication with St Wilfred and St Alban (titles of two parishes in the former Resurrection Team) was consecrated in 1875 as the memorial to Fr.
 Henry Wagner, one of Brighton's longest serving vicars and builder of churches.
 Originally it was to have two further purposes, one to be the Garrison Church of Brighton and the other to serve the community in and around the Lewes Road.
 The latter remains its purpose today.

-Our Safeguarding policy can be downloaded below.
+Our current Safeguarding Statement can be downloaded below.

 Further information regarding Safeguarding within the Diocese of Chichester can be found using the below link.